 If you travel with kids, you'll like to know that all family rooms are located in annex buildings, but not in the main building.Check more information and photos here!

 TUI Sensimar Makarska

-Guests like 4 star all inclusive hotel TUI Sensimar Makarska in Igrani for its seafront location; simple but stylish rooms with lovely sea views; all inclusive service; and an outdoor infinity pool.
-The hotel is a short walk from the harbour where all shops, bars, and restaurants are.
+Guests like 4-star all-inclusive hotel TUI Sensimar Makarska in Igrani for its seafront location; simple but stylish rooms with lovely sea views; all-inclusive service; and an outdoor infinity pool.
+The hotel is a short walk from the harbor where all shops, bars, and restaurants are.

 TUI Sensimar Adriatic Beach Resort

 A sister hotel of TUI Senismar Makarska, Adriatic Beach Resort is also located on the Makarska Riviera.
 It's a beachfront hotel in a seaside village of Zivogosce.

 TUI Sensimar Adriatic Beach Resort is a 4-star property featuring 266 rooms.
 Some of the rooms come with a private plunge pool on the terrace.
 This makes it one of the few all inclusive Croatia honeymoon hotels.
 Other facilities include outdoor swimming pool, buffet restaurant, two a la carte restaurants, and three bars.

 Bear in mind that this is a multi-level hotel with lots of steps to climb.

 Dubrovnik is a city that attracts all kinds of travelers: from backpackers, campers, families with children, to luxury travelers.
 And Dubrovnik has something for every type of traveler.